Blog

 Common Car Accident Airbag Injuries

-To mitigate the risk of car accident injuries, automobile manufacturers are required by federal law to equip their vehicles with a variety of different types of safety equipment.
-One of the most ubiquitous forms of vehicle safety is the airbag.
-According to data from the National Highway Traffic Safety Administration (NHSTA), an estimated 50,457 lives have been saved by airbags as of 2017.
-When individuals are driving a vehicle that has airbags equipped and they are wearing their seatbelt, the risk of death from frontal crashes is reduced by 61% compared to 50% for seatbelts alone and 34% for airbags alone.
+To mitigate the risk of injury, automobile manufacturers are required by federal law to equip their vehicles with various safety features.
+One of the most widely recognized is the airbag.
+According to data from the National Highway Traffic Safety Administration (NHTSA), an estimated 50,457 lives have been saved by airbags as of 2017.
+When vehicle occupants are driving a car equipped with airbags and wearing seatbelts, the risk of fatality in frontal crashes is reduced by 61%—compared to 50% for seatbelts alone and 34% for airbags alone.

-It is clear that airbags provide a critical role in reducing the severity of personal injury in the event of a car accident.
-However, the way that airbags work can mean that under specific circumstances, these devices can actually cause harm to a vehicle’s occupants, resulting in serious injuries.
-After an overview of how automobile airbags work, we will provide some information on some of the most common airbag injuries.
+It is clear that airbags play a crucial role in reducing the severity of personal injury in a car accident.
+However, the force of the airbag can sometimes lead to airbag-related injuries.
+In some high-speed crashes or severe cases, airbag deployment injuries may cause significant harm to a vehicle’s occupants.
+After reviewing how automobile airbags function, we will explore some of the most common airbag-related injuries and when it may be necessary to seek medical attention.

 How Car Airbags WorkPLG Blog Images (20)